bjxdw/bjxdw.github.io/index.md

 ## About Me

 I’m a fourth-year undergraduate at Zhejiang University and a research intern at the University of Texas at Austin, advised by [Prof. Qixing Huang](https://www.cs.utexas.edu/~huangqx/), [Prof. Brandon Y. Feng](https://brandonyfeng.github.io/), and [Prof. Chandrajit Bajaj](https://www.cs.utexas.edu/~bajaj/cvc/index.shtml).
 Previously, I was an exchange student at the University of Toronto, where I worked with [Prof. Lueder Kahrs](https://www.utm.utoronto.ca/math-cs-stats/people/lueder-kahrs).
-At Zhejiang University, I'm fortunate to have worked with [Prof. Wei Chen](http://www.cad.zju.edu.cn/home/chenwei/).
+At Zhejiang University, I'm fortunate to have worked with [Prof. Wei Chen](http://www.cad.zju.edu.cn/home/chenwei/) and [Prof. Yuanchao Shu](https://yshu.org/)..

 ## Research Interests